jswill88/learning-journal/README.md

 > *All our dreams can come true if we have the courage to pursue them - Walt Disney*

 This page was created by Josh Williams.
-Please check out my GitHub [here](https://github.com/jswill88)
+Please check out my GitHub: [https://github.com/jswill88](https://github.com/jswill88)